ENSTA-U2IS-AI/torch-uncertainty/README.md

 ## Awesome Uncertainty repositories

-You may find a lot of information about modern uncertainty estimation techniques on the [Awesome Uncertainty in Deep Learning](https://github.com/ENSTA-U2IS/awesome-uncertainty-deeplearning).
+You may find a lot of papers about modern uncertainty estimation techniques on the [Awesome Uncertainty in Deep Learning](https://github.com/ENSTA-U2IS/awesome-uncertainty-deeplearning).

 ## Other References